SenseiBao/MobTalkerSDK/README.md

 Very Hard way:

-- Make your own module at `modules.py` and set some more data class in `model.py`
+- Make your own functions at `modules.py` and set some more data class in `model.py`

-Just reverse engineer Minecraft class for guidance.
+Just reverse engineer VisualNovelModule class for guidance.
 Above that... well...
 Go back to the easy solution.